 If you’re hunting for a new job as a designer, and constantly browsing UX job boards — it’s tempting to put all of your time and effort into creating an amazing portfolio.
 But before a hiring manager ever sees your portfolio, they’re likely to look over your resumé first.

 Creating a design resumé doesn’t have to be particularly complicated.
+Be sure to include basic information such as your name, contact details, and professional title so that your resumé clearly presents essential details at a glance.
 In fact, keeping your resumé simple will get you further in the hiring process than an over-the-top design that may grab attention but won’t necessarily impress hiring managers.
 Remember, the first person who sees your resumé may not be a designer at all.
 Just as with designing great websites, designing great resumés requires keeping your user’s needs at the forefront.

 A great design resumé contains much of the same information as resumés for any other industry.
 That includes: